132roldan/-class-7-exercise-part-1/README.md

-"Who created Git?";
+what degree the water is more dense?

-"What is the Unix epoch";
+Is coincidence that moon have the same duration of translation and rotation?

-"What is the largest positive number that can be represented using 8 bits of data?"
+is coincidence that the relative size of the sun and the moon are the same to earth viewer?